ssinyagin/gerty/doc/gerty_architecture.markdown

 anything in them, and the files would be overwritten by the package installer.

-*   `etc/gerty/` -- the directory which contains global Gerty package configuration and information about installed plugins.
-*   `lib/Gerty/` -- the directory with Perl modules that are installed by Gerty installer and plugins
+*   `lib/perl/Gerty/` -- the directory with Perl modules that are installed by Gerty installer and plugins
 *   `bin/gerty` -- the only user executable.
 It dispatches the calls to various functionality modules.
 Plugins can also add new subcommands and options.
 *   `share/gerty/devclasses/` -- the directory with INI files that define predefined device classes, such as `Gerty.Cisco.ini`
+*   `share/gerty/plugins` -- the directory where the plugin installers put their configuration files

 Everything that a local user or the server administrator would need to define